Masked and Permuted Implicit Context Learning for Scene Text Recognition: Experiments

 \subsubsection{Word Length Prediction}

-We analyze the performance of different length prediction methods.
-There are two intuitive approaches to predict length.
-One is determining whether each position has a character or not (\textit{i.e.,} character-level prediction), and the other is predicting the length of words directly (\textit{i.e.,} word-level prediction).
-To predict the length at the character-level, we employ a parallel decoder to perform binary classification for each position.
-The introduced length token represents word-level prediction taking the entire image into consideration.
-As demonstrated in Table~\ref{tab:length_prediction}, the word-level method surpasses the character-level approach, as it considers the global information.
-Consequently, we adopt the word-level $[len]$ token prediction method.
+Two methods of length prediction are available: character-level prediction, which determines the presence of each character, and word-level prediction, which directly estimates the word's length.
+We use a parallel decoder for binary classification at each position for character-level prediction, and the length token for word-level prediction.
+As shown in Table~\ref{tab:length_prediction}, the word-level approach performs better since it utilizes global information.